Crystal growth: Morphology

 It is generally believed that the mechanical and other properties of the crystal are also pertinent to the subject matter, and that crystal morphology provides the missing link between growth kinetics and physical properties.
 The necessary thermodynamic apparatus was provided by Josiah Willard Gibbs' study of heterogeneous equilibrium.
 He provided a clear definition of surface energy, by which the concept of surface tension is made applicable to solids as well as liquids.
 He also appreciated that an anisotropic surface free energy implied a non-spherical equilibrium shape, which should be thermodynamically defined as the shape which minimizes the total surface free energy.

 It may be instructional to note that whisker growth provides the link between the mechanical phenomenon of high strength in whiskers and the various growth mechanisms which are responsible for their fibrous morphologies.
 (Prior to the discovery of carbon nanotubes, single-crystal whiskers had the highest tensile strength of any materials known).
-Some mechanisms produce defect-free whiskers, while others may have single screw dislocations along the main axis of growth — producing high strength whiskers.
+Some mechanisms produce defect-free whiskers, while others may have single screw dislocations along the main axis of growth—producing high strength whiskers.

 The mechanism behind whisker growth is not well understood, but seems to be encouraged by compressive mechanical stresses including mechanically induced stresses, stresses induced by diffusion of different elements, and thermally induced stresses.
 Metal whiskers differ from metallic dendrites in several respects.
 Dendrites are fern-shaped like the branches of a tree, and grow across the surface of the metal.
 In contrast, whiskers are fibrous and project at a right angle to the surface of growth, or substrate.

 Diffusion-control

+Very commonly when the supersaturation (or degree of supercooling) is high, and sometimes even when it is not high, growth kinetics may be diffusion-controlled, which means the transport of atoms or molecules to the growing nucleus is limiting the velocity of crystal growth.
+Assuming the nucleus in such a diffusion-controlled system is a perfect sphere, the growth velocity, corresponding to the change of the radius with time $\textstyle \frac{\partial r}{\partial t}$, can be determined with Fick's Laws.